Top 5 Optometry Billing and Coding Errors: Prevention Guide

 - In the Trigger Settings, deselect all checkboxes other than Desktop and above.
 This disables the interaction on tablet and below to prevent bugs when scrolling.

-The Financial Impact of Billing and Coding Errors
+How Billing and Coding Errors Hurt Practices

-5 Common Optometry Billing and Coding Mistakes
+5 Common Mistakes

 Success in optometry billing requires attention to detail and understanding of specific coding requirements.
 Let's examine the five most common errors that lead to claim denials and how to avoid them.